My Bikram Yoga Experience: About The 26 Poses

 8. Tree Pose

 This pose helped to increase my patience as my foot continued to drop and it took everything in me not to give up.
-It also strengthened my internal oblique muscles, helping to prevent hernia.
+It also strengthened my internal oblique muscles, helping to prevent a hernia.

 9. Dead Body Pose